NavpreetSamra/tiledesk-docs/docs/webhook.md

 }
 ```

-Each webhook contains the following properties:
+Each webhook request contains the following properties:

-* hook – tells you the event that triggered the webhook.
-Possible values: chat_started, chat_ended, visitor_queued.
+* hook – return the subscription object that triggered the webhook.

-* token and license_id – your authentication credentials that let you call LiveChat’s REST API methods.
-You won’t need to use them unless you want to make a call to LiveChat’s API right when you receive a webhook.
-In that case, you just need to pass these token and license_id credentials in your API call.
-Here’s an example.
+* token – your authentication credentials that let you call Tiledesk’s REST API methods.
+You won’t need to use them unless you want to make a call to Tiledesk’s API right when you receive a webhook.
+In that case, you just need to pass these token credentials in your API call.

-* payload – please read the Webhook data types section.
+* payload – It contains the data of the webhook.

 When your server receives a webhook from Tiledesk, it should respond with HTTP 200 response.
 Otherwise, Tiledesk will retry sending the webhook to your service for a number of times unless it receives the correct HTTP 200 response.